 Observation for an enlarged prostate gland is usually a possibility for men that have mild to moderate symptoms and are not particularly bothered by their symptoms.
-Many men that I see day to day are relieved to know that they do not have prostate cancer, and once this has been excluded they are quite happy to live with their symptoms as they currently stand.
+Many men that I see day to day are relieved to know that they do not have prostate cancer, and once this has been excluded they are quite happy to live with their enlarged prostate symptoms as they currently stand.

 5 alpha reductase inhibitors, work by inhibiting the conversion of male hormone to its active form or metabolite DHT.
 The net result is a reduction in size of the prostate.
 It is also important to note that this type of medication has the ability to reduce a man’s psa value by approximately 50% after six months of use.
 This obviously has significant implications for a man who is undergoing serial psa testing for screening of prostate cancer.
 In essence the PSA must be doubled to obtain the true PSA value.
-Five alpha reductase inhibitors have been shown to reduce the relative risk of disease progression of BPH when combined with alpha blockers.
+Five alpha reductase inhibitors have been shown to reduce the relative risk of disease progression of an enlarged prostate when combined with alpha blockers.
 However, the absolute reduction in risk of disease progression is not as significant.
 As a result, this medication although used in Australia is not widespread.
 The side-effects of this type of medication include sexual side effects.
 These include a reduction in the libido, ejaculatory disorders, and impotence.

-Surgery for BPH / enlarged prostate
+Surgery as an enlarged prostate treatment

 There are absolute and relative indications for proceeding on to surgical treatment for BPH.
 The absolute indications are where there have been complications from the disease.
 These include acute urinary retention, the formation of bladder stones, development of a bladder diverticulum (this is an acquired pocket that develops in the bladder lining as a result of long standing obstruction), recurrent urinary tract infections, and persistent prostatic bleeding that has been shown to originate purely from the prostate.

 There are several different ways to surgically treat a man with BPH / enlarged prostate gland.
-To date, the most common way to perform this surgery has been with a TURP (transurethral resection of prostate).
+To date, the most common way to perform this enlarged prostate treatment surgery has been with a TURP (transurethral resection of prostate).
 Although effective at improving urinary symptoms the draw-back to this operation is that there are significant potential side effects including bleeding (which can require blood transfusion), prolonged period of catheterisation and lengthy hospital stay and up to an 18% risk or erectile dysfunction.